Aripiprazole: Tic disorders

-Obsessive-compulsive disorder
+Obsessive–compulsive disorder

-A 2014 systematic review and meta-analysis concluded that add-on therapy with low-dose aripiprazole is an effective treatment for obsessive-compulsive disorder (OCD) that does not improve with selective serotonin reuptake inhibitors (SSRIs) alone.
+A 2014 systematic review and meta-analysis concluded that add-on therapy with low-dose aripiprazole is an effective treatment for obsessive–compulsive disorder (OCD) that does not improve with selective serotonin reuptake inhibitors (SSRIs) alone.
 The conclusion was based on the results of two relatively small, short-term trials, each of which demonstrated improvements in symptoms.
 However, aripiprazole is cautiously recommended by a 2017 review on antipsychotics for OCD.
 Aripiprazole is not currently approved for the treatment of OCD and is instead used off-label for this indication.

-Depending on the dose, aripiprazole can increase impulse control issues in a small percentage of people.
-The FDA Drug Safety Communication warned about this side effect.
+Sleep disorders

+Studies indicate low-dose aripiprazole (0.5–3mg/day) can be used to treat delayed sleep phase disorder (DSPD), a persistent or recurrent pattern of sleep disturbances that lead to insomnia or excessive daytime sleepiness and impaired functioning in social, occupational, or other spheres.